-11. PROHIBITION ON AWARDS TO PERSONS WHOSE TAX MATTERS ARE NOT IN ORDER
+43 PROHIBITION ON AWARDS TO PERSONS WHOSE TAX MATTERS ARE NOT IN ORDER

-- 11.1 The accounting officer must ensure that, irrespective of the procurement process followed, no award above R30 000 is given to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - 11.2 Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order. - 11.3 If SARS does not respond within 7 days such person's tax matters may for purposes of subparagraph (11.1) be presumed to be in order. - 11.4 It is the supplier's responsibility to provide the municipality with a valid and original tax clearance certificate.
+- The accounting officer must ensure that, irrespective of the procurement process followed, no award above R30 000 is given to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - 2 Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order. - If SARS does not respond within 7 days such person's tax matters may for purposes of subparagraph (1) be presumed to be in order. - 4 It is the supplier's responsibility to provide the municipality with a tax compliance status PIN.

-12. PROHIBITION ON AWARDS TO PERSONS IN THE SERVICE OF THE STATE
+44 PROHIBITION ON AWARDS TO PERSONS IN THE SERVICE OF THE STATE

-- 12.1 The accounting officer must ensure that irrespective of the procurement process followed, no award may be given to a person - (a) who is in the service of the state; or - (b) if that person is not a natural person, of which any director, manager, principal shareholder or stakeholder is a person in the service of the state; or - (c) a person who is an advisor or consultant contracted with the municipality.
+- The accounting officer must ensure that irrespective of the procurement process followed, no award may be given to a person - (a) who is in the service of the state; or - (b) if that person is not a natural person, of which any director, manager, principal shareholder, or stakeholder is a person in the service of the state; or - (c) a person who is an advisor or consultant contracted with the municipality. - 2 In the case of a false declaration of interest - (a) the contract must be suspended immediately, and a Section 32 investigation needs to be done

-- 12.2 In the case of a false declaration of interest - - (a) the contract must be suspended immediately and a Section 32 investigation needs to be done - (b) criminal charges may be laid with the SA Police for further investigation - (c) must be reported to the chief financial officer - 12.3 The municipality may utilize mechanisms at its disposal to determine whether a person is in the service of the state.
+- (b) criminal charges may be laid with the SA Police for further investigation - (c) must be reported to the chief financial officer - The municipality may utilize mechanisms at its disposal to determine whether a person is in the service of the state.

-13. AWARDS TO CLOSE FAMILY MEMBERS OF PERSONS IN THE SERVICE OF THE STATE
+45 AWARDS TO CLOSE FAMILY MEMBERS OF PERSONS IN THE SERVICE OF THE STATE

-- 13.1 The notes to the annual financial statements must disclose particulars of any award of more than R2000 to a person who is a spouse, child or parent of a person in the service of the state, or has been in the service of the state in the previous twelve months, including - (a) the name of that person; - (b) the capacity in which that person is in the service of the-state; and - (c) the amount of the award.
+The notes to the annual financial statements must disclose particulars of any award of more than R2000 to a person who is a spouse, child or parent of a person in the service of the state, or has been in the service of the state in the previous twelve months, including -

+- (a) the name of that person;

+- (b) the capacity in which that person is in the service of the state; and

+- (c) the amount of the award.

-14. ETHICAL STANDARDS
+46 ETHICAL STANDARDS